Manning, North Dakota

-Manning is a small town in, and the county seat of, Dunn County, North Dakota, United States.
+Manning is a census-designated place in Dunn County, North Dakota, United States.
+It is the county seat of Dunn County.
 Manning was founded in 1908 to serve as the seat of Dunn County, itself organized that year.
-Its population was not reported in the 2000 census, but was included in the 2020 census, where a population of 47 was given.
-Its ZIP Code is 58642.
+Its population was not reported in the 2000 census, but was included in the 2020 census, where a population of 47 was given, and was estimated to be 79 in 2023 with this population estimate being the only info available.